vcz-fr/Meetup-Notes/meetups/okiwi-bdx/2019-04-16_You-know-nothing-software-quality.md

 From the initial source code and test code, generate mutations by changing one part of the code.
 A mutant can have one less block, one operator change, a condition swap, etc. Run the same tests on each mutant: if at least one fails, the mutant is considered "killed".
 If one mutant survives then the mutation has not been detected, which means that the tests are not strong enough to capture behavioral changes.

 In JavaScript, you can use [Stryker](https://stryker-mutator.io/) to run Mutation tests.
 It is very difficult to configure but works very well.
-An Awesome list for Mutation testing is available at [theofidry/awesome-mutation-testing](https://github.com/theofidry/awesome-mutation-testing)
+An Awesome list dedicated to Mutation testing is available at [theofidry/awesome-mutation-testing](https://github.com/theofidry/awesome-mutation-testing)

 Beware: Mutation testing is **very** expensive.
 The number of mutations to test increases with the size of your code.
 Since your tests also increase over time, that means that Mutation testing time increases quadratically at best.
-It is recommended using this technique occasionally, on critical code and during a Continuous Integration pipeline.
+It is recommended to use this technique occasionally, on critical code and during a Continuous Integration pipeline.

 ## Code